DexcTrack/dexctrack/README.md

 >>>>***pip3 install matplotlib pyserial tzlocal pytz numpy pympler***

+## Updating

+After your initial git clone operation, you can update to the latest release, at any time, by running the following command from within your dexctrack directory.

+>***git pull origin master***

 ## Running

 To launch the program, move into the dexctrack/ directory and invoke